Coastal Forces of the Royal Canadian Navy: 29th MTB Flotilla (1944–1945)

 Based at Coastal Forces base HMS Beehive at Felixstowe in October 1944, the 29th MBT Flotilla was later transferred to Coastal Forces Mobile Unit (CFMU) No. 1, Ostend, Belgium where disaster struck.
 The 29th MBT Flotilla was disbanded shortly after five Canadian boats were sunk & twenty-six sailors were killed by an explosion while alongside at Ostend, on 14 February 1945.
 After the disbandment of the 29th MTB Flotilla, the remaining Canadian boats were attached to other RN flotillas for the duration of the war.

 71ft 6ins (Mk.VI) G-type MTB

 Built by the British Power Boat Company (BPB) at the Hythe, Southampton boat yard, originally eight G-type MTBs (459, 460, 461, 462, 463, 464, 465, 466) were assigned to the 29th MTB Flotilla with three more boats (485, 486, 491) added later to replace damaged or sunken MTB's.
 Originally designed as motor gun boats (MGBs), they were modified and re-designated as MTBs.
-Driven by three Rolls-Royce or Packard V-12 Supercharged 1250 H.P. engines, each with a 2,500 gallon capacity of 100 octane gas, these vessels had an operational radius of about 140 miles while cruising at 25 knots, and a top speed of some 40 knots.
+Driven by three Rolls-Royce or Packard V-12 Supercharged 1250 H.P. engines, each with a 2500 USgal capacity of 100 octane gas, these vessels had an operational radius of about 140 mi while cruising at 25 kn, and a top speed of some 40 kn.
 MTB 486 is the only known MTB of the 29th MTB Flotilla to survive into the 21st century as a civilian houseboat renamed Sungo.